Bra-Moch/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ##8 Saving current state of directory
 The ls -la command is run, which lists the files and directories in the current working directory, including hidden files and directories, in long format.
 The > operator is used to redirect the output of the ls -la command to the file ls_cwd_content.
 If the file already exists, it will be overwritten.
 If it does not exist, it will be created.

+## 10 No more Javascript
+The find command is used to search for files in the current directory and its subdirectories.
+The -type f option specifies that we only want to find regular files (not directories or other types of files).
+The -name "*.js" option specifies that we want to find files with a .js extension.
+Finally, the -delete option deletes the files that match the search criteria.